Neural Directional Filtering with Configurable Directivity Pattern at Inference: Problem Formulation

 We consider an acoustic scene in an anechoic environment, where $N$~sound sources are recorded by a compact array equipped with $Q$~omnidirectional microphones.
 Let $Y_q[f,t]$ represent the mixture signal at the $q$-th microphone in the \ac{STFT} domain, where $f$ and $t$ denote the frequency and time indices, respectively.
 The mixture signal can be decomposed as where $ X_{q,n}[f,t] $ represents the signal component due to the $n$-th source at the $q$-th microphone, $ V_q[f,t] $ represents the sensor noise at the $q$-th microphone.

 The objective of the \ac{UNDF} task is to capture the acoustic scene based on a user-defined directivity pattern.
-A directivity pattern represents the directional sensitivity of a microphone array or a directional microphone \cite{elko2000superdirectional, eargle2012microphone}, indicating different spatial responses to sounds from different incident angles.
+A directivity pattern represents the directional sensitivity of a microphone array or a directional microphone \cite{elko2000superdirectional, eargle2012microphone}, showing the spatial response to sound from different incident angles.
 This paper focuses on the scenario where all sound sources are located in the $x$-$y$ plane, meaning that all incident sounds have zero elevation angles.
 In the following, we assume the pattern to be frequency-invariant.
 As a result, each pattern can be represented as a vector applicable to all frequency bands.
 The user-defined pattern at time $t$ is given by $\Lambda_{t}(\theta)$, where $\theta$ is the azimuth angle of the incident sound.
 Finally, the target signal of the \ac{UNDF} task is expressed as where the $\theta_n$ is the direction of arrival for the $n$-th source, and $q=1$ is used as the reference microphone.
-In this work, we propose a \ac{DNN}-based approach to estimate the target signal using the microphone array signals.
+In this work, we propose a \ac{DNN}-based method to estimate the target signal using the microphone array signals.